sublin-maas/Sublin-TOMP-model/README.md

 ## Development

-We use `json_serialazable` to generate `fromJson/toJson` logic on DTO.
+- We use `json_serialazable` to generate `fromJson/toJson` logic on DTO.

-All generated classes have to be commited and stored under VCS.
+- All generated classes have to be commited and stored under VCS.
+- All properties not specified as `required` in swagger are considered to be `nullable`.

 To regenerate run:
 `flutter pub run build_runner build --delete-conflicting-outputs`